susantabiswas/Editor/v1.0/README.md

-This is a basic Widnows Form Application multi-tab Editor with basic features written in C#.
+This is a basic Windows Form Application multi-tab Editor with basic features written in C#.